soccerbro421/boonjae-website/privacy_policy.markdown

 ### Third Party Cookies

-In some special cases we  use cookies provided by trusted third parties.
+We use cookies provided by trusted third parties.
 The following section details which third party cookies you might encounter through this site.

 * This site uses Google Analytics which is one of the most widespread and trusted analytics solution on the web for helping us to understand how you use the site and ways that we can improve your experience.
 These cookies may track things such as how long you spend on the site and the pages that you visit so we can continue to produce engaging content.
     * For more information on Google Analytics cookies, see the official Google Analytics page.